"Life is what happens to us when we're too busy making other plans."

 MINDFULNESS l BALANCE l CONNECTION©

 The Peaceful Place is a person-centered, mindfulness-based psychotherapy practice where our clinicians strive to understand and respect where our clients are in their lives.
 We join you on your journey of growth and development, helping you move through the uncomfortable spaces, rather than avoid them, or remain paralyzed by them.
 Whether you no longer recognize who you've become, are struggling in a relationship, mental or emotional distress, or you want guidance and support in self-exploration, we recognize our clients, as, first and foremost, people with real lives, real jobs, real relationships, and real personal truths.
 Our work is based in three primary principles: mindfulness, balance, and connection.

-Simply put, mindfulness is paying attention to the here-and-now, with respect to what is happening within ourselves and in our surroundings in.
-With mindfulness, we shift our focus from limiting judgments to curiosity; having courage to explore and see things as they are, which can be very different than the stories we create from past experience and future predictions, to which we avoid and/or react.
+Simply put, mindfulness is paying attention to the here-and-now, with respect to what is happening within ourselves and in our surroundings.
+Through mindfulness, we shift our focus from judgments and inhibiting shame to curiosity; having courage to explore and see ourselves, others, and the outside world as they actually are, rather than the stories we create from past experience and future predictions, to which we avoid and/or react.

 Balance refers to "ego-strength" - a healthy relationship between instinctual needs or desires and restrictive guidelines pulling toward perfection.
 One can strive for greatness without the pursuit of perfection.
-If perfection is the goal, one may find themselves avoiding out of fear for failure.
-The former is lacking self-regulation, patience, or delay of gratification.
-The latter is the breeding ground for unrealistic expectations and perfectionism, leading that leads to shame.
+If perfection is the goal, one may find themselves avoiding discomfort out of fear of failure.
+Through the lens of perfection, we are less tolerant of patience or delaying gratification, which is a breeding ground for unrealistic expectations, shame, and limiting assumptions about identity.

-By leaning into the vulnerability of potential failure, we see challenges for what they are, and realistic expectations become clearer.
+By leaning into vulnerability, we see challenges for what they are, and more realistic expectations become clearer.

 At the root of human experience is connection.
 As humans, we thrive in connection, and seek it through conscious and unconscious processes.
 Many of us feel our best when we have the confidence and security of healthy connection with others.
 Whether with a partner, family member, friend, or pet, those who have felt truly connected tend to feel more grounded and purposeful.